 - After you form your business, you need to register for State taxes.

-Your Business Seeks to Contract with New Jersey Government
+Running a Business Seeking to Contract with New Jersey Government

 If you are looking to contract with the New Jersey government you will have business operations in New Jersey.
 Follow the steps identified under "Your Business has Operations in New Jersey" above to properly register your business.